Oluwaseun-Smart/pet-store/README.md

    ./mvnw spring-boot:run
    ```

+II.
 To run the Pet API locally using Docker Compose, follow these steps:

 1. Clone the repository: